ranpatterson/akstechbriefings/Ingress/demos/demo-1.md

 NAME                       ENDPOINTS
 endpoints/demowebapi-svc   10.244.5.6:80,10.244.6.13:80,10.244.7.8:80
 ```
-For a complete picture of the service including endpoints, ports and event use the ```describe``` command
+For a complete picture of the service including endpoints, ports and events use the ```describe``` command

 ```bash
 kubectl describe svc/demowebapi-svc